AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-As you see, I also introduced zero-args methods for the IDs.
-This is especially convenient when the values have to adhere to a concrete pattern.
-I tend to name those `any...` to highlight that their properties may contain anything.
-Now, you can use the above method to construct instances for the test purposes.
+As you can see, I also introduced zero-argument methods for the IDs.
+This is especially convenient when the values need to follow a specific pattern.
+I usually name these methods `any...` to indicate that their properties can contain any value.
+Now you can use the method above to construct instances for testing purposes.

-> I recommend avoiding random values in those methods.
+> I recommend avoiding random values in these methods.
 Non-deterministic values like `UUID.randomUUID()` or
-> `Instant.now()` is often a source of confusion when it comes to debugging as the values constantly change.
-What is
+> `Instant.now()` are often a source of confusion during debugging, since they change constantly.
+Moreover, it might
-> more, it might turn out that the logic in some edge cases actually depends on the exact values used, making the tests
+> turn out that the logic in some edge cases actually depends on the exact values used, making the tests flaky.
-> flaky.
 > { :prompt-tip }

-Let's fix the test which verifies average rating calculation:
+Let's fix the test that verifies average rating calculation:

 [//]: # (@formatter:off)